YosefBreak/Fyllo/README.md

 # Fyllo
 Hi,
 here you can track my progress toward the interview.
-I'll upload projects and some examples of fresh written automation tests in java.
+I'll upload Java summary &  projects and some examples of fresh written automation tests in java.